 Thanks to volunteers and donations from Brunswick, Mecklenburg, and Dinwiddie counties, we are able to provide the inmates access to bible study, the law library, the general library, special education programs, and anger management, domestic violence and substance abuse classes.
-We are currently working with Southside Community College on starting up a General Education Department (G.E.D.) program for our inmates.
+Inmates are also offered the opportunity to participate in the GED program.
+The criteria that must be met are the inmate must not currently have a GED or Diploma and they must be sentenced to do one year or more.
+If these requirements are met, they will be T.A.B.E. tested and the T.A.B.E. score will determine if the inmate will be eligible to participate in the GED program.